Installation behind a Proxy

-If you are behind a corporate firewall and need a proxy to access websites, make sure that npm is configured accordingly.
+If you are behind a corporate firewall and need a proxy to access websites, make sure that npm is configured accordingly before running the command to install the mabl CLI.
 For example:

-With node installed, install the mabl CLI by running the following command in your terminal:
+With Node.js installed, install the mabl CLI by running the following command in your terminal:

 npm i -g @mablhq/mabl-cli

-To see the installed version of the CLI run:
+To confirm installation and check the installed version of the CLI, run this command:

 Once you install the CLI, you will need to authenticate using either your mabl login credentials or workspace API key.
-If you are using the CLI on your local machine, you can simply login using your mabl credentials:
+If you are using the CLI on your local machine, you can log in using your mabl credentials:

 mabl auth login